 Just beneath Split Point Lighthouse, you can also find a few lookout platforms offering a spectacular view of the ‘shipwreck coast’.
 With the beautiful lighthouse in the background, the coastline at Aireys Inlet looks even more remarkable.

-Tours of the lighthouseOpens in a new tab. are available on weekends and school holidays.
+Tours of the lighthouse are available on weekends and school holidays.
 During the lighthouse tour, you will have the opportunity to climb to the top of Split Point Lighthouse for an unparalleled panoramic view of Aireys Inlet.

 A cafe can also be found next to the Split Point Lighthouse if you wish to grab a coffee and a quick bite before continuing with the day.